Abhiram2006/Non-Abelian-Berry-Phase/Classical-Ising-Model/Intro.md

 In a 1D Ising chain, Ernst Ising was able to prove that there cannot exist a phase transition.
 However, based on this he incorrectly concluded that the Ising model in general does not exhibit phase transitions.

+Using the Peirlesis Argument, we prove why there can exist a phase transition in 2 dimensions.
+Then when discuss the partition function at low and high temperatures and the Krammer Wannier Duality linking both the cases.